lorre-huggan/lorre-huggan/README.md

-## 🧑🏾 Hi my name is Lorre Huggan
+## 😀 Hi my name is Lorre Huggan

-Im a self taught Front-end web developer based in london.
+Im a self taught **Front-end web developer** based in London.
-I focused on creating high end apps, web apps, web sites, & more using modern technologies such as Sass & React js.
+I focused on creating high end apps, web apps, web sites, & more using modern technologies such as **Sass & React js.** My strength is in design but I also have a passion for the more logical sides web development.

 ## 💾 Technology